Big Brother (British TV series) series 9

 Big Brother 2008, also known as Big Brother 9, is the ninth series of the British reality television series Big Brother.
 The show followed twenty-one contestants, known as housemates, who were isolated from the outside world for an extended period of time in a custom-built House.
 Each week, one or more of the housemates were eliminated from the competition, and left the House.
 The last remaining housemate, Rachel Rice, was declared the winner, winning a cash prize of £100,000.

 The series launched on Channel 4 on 5 June 2008 and ended on 5 September 2008, lasting 93 days - the joint-second longest British edition of Big Brother to date (together with the seventh and tenth series, and one day shorter than the eighth series).
 Davina McCall returned as presenter for her ninth consecutive year.
 Sixteen housemates entered on launch night, with an additional five being introduced in later weeks.
 The series was watched by an average of 3.6 million viewers.

 Big Brother 9 was the subject of viewer complaints and press attention regarding a variety of controversial scenes, including the ejection of two housemates for breaking rules regarding unacceptable behaviour, in separate incidents.

-Broadcasts

-The series was launched on 5 June 2008, and ran for 13 weeks until 5 September 2008.
-This series started later than normal.
-It was rumoured that this was so that it did not clash with Britain's Got Talent, which was being aired on ITV during May.
-Auditions were held from 21 November 2007 to 25 January 2008.
-The main show for the programme was a highlights show, shown at 10 pm on Monday to Wednesday, then at 9 pm on Thursday to Sunday, with each programme lasting an hour.
-Each Friday a housemate was evicted, the announcement of the loser of the public vote was announced live by Davina McCall at the end of the first of two programmes shown on the Friday.
-There was then a second programme at 10.30 pm when McCall interviews the evictee, this second programme usually lasted until 11.00 pm, unless there was a change in plans (such as new housemates going in or a double eviction) then the programme was longer.
-For the first time since Big Brother 4 all of McCall's interactions with the house (except for the final night) took place in a studio to stop the crowd chants from influencing the housemates and to enforce the fundamental rule of "no contact with the outside world."
-This new medium of communicating with the house would continue into the next celebrity and civilian series.
+Housemates